 In the fall of 2020, Google rolled out Google Analytics 4 (GA4), the latest iteration of the Google Analytics platform.
 GA4 replaces Universal Analytics (UA) as the default for digital analytics measurement in GA.
 But there are a lot of questions yet to be answered.
-This guide answers some of those questions about Google Analytics 4 vs Universal Analytics.
+As we’re now fully into 2021, this guide answers some of those questions about Google Analytics 4 vs Universal Analytics.

 What is GA4?